-For fiscal years 2022 and 2021, there were other limitations on the scope of our work, in addition to the material weaknesses and significant uncertainties noted above, that contributed to our disclaimers of opinion on the consolidated financial statements.
-Such limitations primarily relate to our ability to obtain adequate representations from management regarding the financial statements.
+For fiscal years 2023 and 2022, there were other limitations on the scope of our work, in addition to the material weaknesses and significant uncertainties noted above, that contributed to our disclaimers of opinion on the consolidated financial statements.
+Such limitations primarily relate to obtaining adequate representations from management regarding the financial statements.
 Treasury and OMB depend on representations from certain federal entities to provide their representations to us regarding the U.S. government's consolidated financial statements.
-Treasury and OMB were unable to provide us with adequate representations regarding the U.S. government's accrual-based consolidated financial statements for fiscal years 2022 and 2021, primarily because certain federal entities were not able to provide them sufficient representations.
+Treasury and OMB were unable to provide us with adequate representations regarding the accrual-based consolidated financial statements for fiscal years 2023 and 2022, primarily because certain federal entities were not able to provide them sufficient representations.